Enigmatic-Smile/docs/offers/README.md

 There is a range of optional parameters available, which influence how the Offer behaves on the Fidel platform.
 You can read more about the endpoint's full specification on our [API Reference](https://reference.fidel.uk/reference#create-offer).

+* `activation`: An object, showing if the Offer needs activation or not.
+Default is `{ enabled: false }`.
+* `activation: enabled`: Boolean showing if the Offer needs to be activated on Cards or not.
+If it's `true`, the `activation` object also has a `qualifiedTransactionsLimit` property. **Please read the section below on Offer Activation before using this parameter.**
+* `activation: qualifiedTransactionsLimit`: Number of Transactions to qualify for each Offer activation.
+Default is 1.
 * `daysOfWeek`: Array of numbers, with possible values from 0 to 6, to indicate the days of the week.
 0 = Sunday, 1 = Monday, etc.
 * `endDate`: The date to automatically end the Offer.
 Same as `startDate`, the time will be a local time relative to the Location where the Offer was active.
+* `funded: id`: Unique identifier for the account that funds the Offer.
+For self-funded Offers, this is not required.
+In the test environment, all Offers are self-funded, so this will always be the same as your `accountId`.
+* `funded: type`: Type of Offer funding.
+Possible values are `"merchant"`, `"card-linking"` and `"affiliate"`.
+In the test environment, you can only create card-linked Offers, so the funding type will always be `"card-linking"`.
 * `maxTransactionAmount`: Maximum amount for a Transaction to qualify for the Offer.
 For example, suppose your promotion sounded something similar to "Save 25% on purchases over £50, save 40% on purchases over £100".
 In that case, the first Offer should have a `maxTransactionAmout` of £100.
 * `minTransactionAmount`: Maximum amount for a Transaction to qualify for the Offer.
 For example, suppose your promotion sounded something similar to "Save 25% on purchases over £50".
 In that case, the Offer should have a `minTransactionAmount` of £50.
+* `metadata`: Object with your own metadata, will be returned on the Offer object.
 * `returnPeriod`: Number of days between when a Transaction was created and when a Transaction qualifies for the Offer.
-* `metadata`: Object with your own metadata, will be returned on the Offer object.
 * `schemes`: Array of schemes for which a Transaction qualifies for the Offer.
 Possible values are `"amex"`, `"mastercard"` and `"visa"`.
-* `funded: id`: Unique identifier for the account that funds the Offer.
-For self-funded Offers, this is not required.
-In the test environment, all Offers are self-funded, so this will always be the same as your `accountId`.
-* `funded: type`: Type of Offer funding.
-Possible values are `"merchant"`, `"card-linking"` and `"affiliate"`.
-In the test environment, you can only create card-linked Offers, so the funding type will always be `"card-linking"`
-* `activation`: An object, showing if the Offer needs activation or not.
-Default is `{ enabled: false }`.
-* `activation: enabled`: Boolean showing if the Offer needs to be activated on Cards or not.
-If it's `true`, the `activation` object also has a `qualifiedTransactionsLimit` property. **Please read the section below on Offer Activation before using this parameter.**
-* `activation: qualifiedTransactionsLimit`: Number of Transactions to qualify for each Offer activation.
-Default is 1.

 ### Create an Offer in the Dashboards